| An Essay on

 in the field of study; only one denomination may correspond to this unit: the

+classification must be univocal.
 These two requirements directly reflect the fact that each

 level of the classification must correspond to a division of the universe of

+singular units.
 This requirement could be seen as trivial, but it is

 nevertheless interesting to give it some thought, and we will quote some

+examples to illustrate its significance.
 An expression such as "Construction of motor vehicles and

 cycles" evokes in everyone a fairly vague image of a complex of establishments,